Alex-Dowling/Alex-Dowling/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Ground Water
+- 🔭 I’m currently working on GroundWater
 - 🌱 I’m currently learning Gegagedigedagedago
 - 👯 I’m looking to collaborate on Auto Desk Inventor
-- 🤔 I’m looking for help with Twiddle Finger
+- 🤔 I’m looking for help with TwiddleFinger
 - 💬 Ask me about Max Design Pro lore
 - 📫 How to reach me: idk figure it out
 - 😄 Pronouns: Phobos/Deimos